MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility.md

 - CPU support for VM Monitor Mode Extension (VT-c on Intel CPU's).
 - Minimum of 4 GB memory.
 As virtual machines share memory with the Hyper-V host, you will need to provide enough memory to handle the expected virtual workload.

-The following items will need to be enabled in the system bios:
+The following items will need to be enabled in the system BIOS:
 - Virtualization Technology - may have a different label depending on motherboard manufacturer.
 - Hardware Enforced Data Execution Prevention.